kjelloh/advent_of_code_2021/README.md

 # day11
 The lesson after this days puzzle is to remember to KISS (Keep it simple stupid) ;)
 * I tried to be clever form the start and squeeze the processing through standard C++ library algorithms.
 I failed.
-I beleive it may still be possible but for this small puzzle I am not sure it is worth the overhead?
+I believe it may still be possible but for this small puzzle I am not sure it is worth the overhead?
 * I failed to see through the weeds of details, that I can mutate the same grid of crabs to get the answer (I do not need a temp grid to mutate and them switch back for each flash mutations of the grid).
 * I want to learn to solve these puzzles in small iterations with a lot of checks and logging of each progress.
 So I know I am on the right track.
 I can use the approach applied by the fastest Python programmers when they solve these puzzles :).
-* I Do have a tendancy to go for the cleanest solution right away.
+* I Do have a tendency to go for the cleanest solution right away.
 But so far this mostly means a get stuck in compiler errors in my "smart" wrapper classes 8-)
-* I am still not satisfied with the final code as it re-uses an automata class for part 1&2 that relies on mutaable referbces to local variables.
-I suppose we will see more cellular automatas in the 2021 puzzles to come so I try to design my automata in a more elegant way then ;)
+* I am still not satisfied with the final code as it re-uses an automata class for part 1&2 that relies on mutable references to local variables.
+I suppose we will see more cellular automata in the 2021 puzzles to come so I try to design my automata in a more elegant way then ;)
 # day9
 Pitfalls for me in C++ for this puzzle.
 * C++ standard library operator<< to std::cout treats size8_t as a char!
 So when I made a map of size8_t values and tried to print it it got gibberish and lost some hair and time trying to figure out what went wrong.
 * Using std::transform to expand the frontier of a basin I had to remember to use std::back_inserter to get the new candidates into the candidate list.
 I also had to flatten the candidate list as the transform created a vector of vectors.
-NOTE that using the begin() interator to the result will compile but fail to expand the output.
+NOTE that using the begin() iterator to the result will compile but fail to expand the output.

 ```
         std::vector<Points> points_vector{};